Christoph33one/viks-bakery/README.md

 For my fourth milestone project with Code Institute I have created a full-stack restaurant website called Viktoria's bake house, using the Agile plannnig approach and CRUD operations through a relational database.

-The website idea is to give the user a look at the menu options and to sign up and leave a like or comment for the competiton page.
+The website idea is to give the user a look at the menu options and to sign up and leave a like or comment on the competiton page.

 ---